- Our Ships

 - Ocean Academy

 Step aboard Blue Clipper for this Scandinavian adventure.
 Beginning this adventure in Aarhaus, the second largest city in Denmark and explore some of the best coastal gems Denmark, Sweden and Norway have to offer.
-Sail the Kattergat and explore the coastal towns and national parks as we make our way to Stavanger.
+Sail the Kattergat and Skagerrak visit coastal towns and cities combined with some offshore tall ship sailing as we make our way to Stavanger.

 |August 4, 2019||August 17, 2019||14|